ericklv/cart-backend-api/README.md

 ## About

-This is a demo project using Spring Boot and Java 17.
+This is a demo project using Spring Boot and Java 17 with cache ena.
 You need an IDE with Lombok support.
+TTL is enabled as bean in principal class and time has been configurated in properties.

 ## Configuration